KHARKIVSKA-KURKUMA/react-vite-project-template-js/README.md

 The deployment status of the latest commit is displayed with an icon next to its ID.

-- **Yellow color** - the project is being built and deployed.
+- <span style="color: yellow; font-weight: bold;">Yellow color</span> - the project is being built and deployed.
-- **Green color** - deployment completed successfully.
+- <span style="color: green; font-weight: bold;">Green color</span> - deployment completed successfully.
-- **Red color** - an error occurred during linting, build or deployment.
+- <span style="color: red; font-weight: bold;">Red color</span> - an error occurred during linting, build, or deployment.

-More detailed information about the status can be viewed by clicking on the icon, and in the drop-down window, follow the link `Details`.
+More detailed information about the status can be viewed by clicking on the icon and in the drop-down window, follow the link `Details`.

 ### Live page

-After some time, usually a couple of minutes, the live page can be viewed at the address `https://<YOUR_GITHUB_USERNAME>.github.io/<REPO_NAME>/`.
+The page requires a couple of minutes to load, the live page can be viewed at the address `https://<YOUR_GITHUB_USERNAME>.github.io/<REPO_NAME>/`.
 For example, here is a link to a live version for this repository